redhat-openstack/octario/README.md

 Coming Soon: Tempest.

-## Requirements
+### Requirements

 1. ansible installed on the system ( ansible >= 2 ).
-2. Component source code ( Can be downloaded using `git clone git://git.openstack.org/openstack/<component_name>.git` ).
+2. Component source code.
+Can be downloaded using `git clone git://git.openstack.org/openstack/<component_name>.git`.

-`octario` is not provisioning the node on which it will run the tests.
-It's assumed that the tester node is provided by the user by specifing it in the hosts file.
+Note: `octario` is not provisioning the node on which it will run the tests.
+It's assumed
+      that the tester node is provided by the user by specifing it in the hosts file.

-# How to run Octario
+## Run Octario

-1. First, create an inventory file that will include the IP address or the hostname of your tester node.
+First, create an inventory file that will include the IP address or the hostname of your tester node.

 ```
 vi hosts